VarunGautam17/predator/README.md

-# predator
-An enterprise-grade multi-agent system that automates lead research, scoring and outreach with human-in-the-loop safety.
 # Predator: The Autonomous Sales Orchestrator 🦅

-**Winner of the "Enterprise Agents" Track Strategy**

 ## 📖 Overview
 Predator is an enterprise-grade AI agent built with the Google ADK.
 It automates the "research-to-outreach" sales loop by using a multi-agent architecture to score leads, check competitor pricing (via A2A), and draft emails that require human approval (Human-in-the-Loop).